 There are three types of classifiers supported in this specification.
-An Application Manager MUST use either the Classifier, Extended Classifier, or IPv6 Classifier objects in accordance with Section 6.1.5.
+An Application Manager MUST use the Classifier, Extended Classifier, and IPv6 Classifier objects in accordance with Section 6.1.5.

 The Classifier object specifies the packet matching rules associated with a Gate.
 As defined in Sections 6.4.3.1 and 6.4.3.2, for Unicast Gates multiple Classifier objects may be included in the Gate-Set to allow for complex classifier rules.
 When an AM is using Classifier objects, at least one Classifier MUST be provided by the PDP in all Gate-Set messages.
 More than one Classifier is allowed for Unicast Gates.
 Only one classifier is required to be supported for Multicast Gates.
 Unlike DOCSIS DSx signaling, Classifiers have no identifier and have no explicit add, change, or remove operations.
-The entire set of Classifiers present in a Gate-Set message replaces the entire set of classifiers is determined by comparing all fields within the Classifier.
+The entire set of Classifiers present in a Gate-Set message replaces the entire set of classifiers for the existing Gate.
+Equivalence of Classifiers is determined by comparing all fields within the Classifier.
 Classifiers may be provided in any order.

 Length = 24 S-Num = 6 S-Type = 1

 Protocol ID DSCP/TOS Field DSCP/TOS Mask

 Source IP Address (4-octets)

-Destination IP Address (4-octets)
+Destination IP Address (4-oc Destination IP Address (4-octets)

 Source Port Destination Port

-Priority Reserved
+Priority Reserved •